iYashvsRathore/NAGP-2025-Kubernetes-DevOps/README.md

           [Name] NVARCHAR(100) NULL,
           [EmailID] NVARCHAR(100) NULL
       )'`
-8. Access the API from outside the cluster using the LoadBalancer service.
+9. Access the API from outside the cluster using the Ingress Controller LoadBalancer external IP.

 # Important Resources